smucclaw/documentation/docs/expert-system-webapp.rst

 The ``entity's attribute IS value`` predicate in L4

-[TODO] Talk about
+[TODO] Talk about:

+- Objects (ie instances of classes) as nodes of graph
-- EAV, labelled graph edge
+- EAV as labelled edges
 - Nested accessors
 - Lists being transformed into the ``_ IS IN _`` predicates.